Live Support

 What is an Apostille for Indian documents?

-An Apostille is an official stamp issued by India's Ministry of External Affairs (MEA) that certifies an Indian document for use in Hague Convention member countries.
-It is the internationally accepted legalization format for over 120 countries.
-The process starts with notarization and state-level authentication before the MEA issues the Apostille stamp.
+An Apostille is an official stamp issued by India's Ministry of External Affairs that certifies an Indian document for use in Hague Convention member countries.
+The process usually starts with notarization and state-level authentication before the MEA issues the Apostille stamp.

 What is the difference between Apostille and embassy attestation for Indian documents?

-Apostille is used for Hague Convention countries and ends at the MEA stage.
-Embassy attestation is required for non-Hague countries and includes one additional step — the destination country's embassy in India must also attest the document.
-Both processes begin with notarization, but embassy attestation involves more stages, higher fees, and longer timelines.
+Apostille is used for Hague Convention countries and usually ends at the MEA stage.
+Embassy attestation is required for non-Hague countries and adds one more step because the destination country's embassy in India must also attest the document.

 Is notarization required before Apostille for Indian documents?

 Yes.
 Notarization by a notary public is usually the first step before any Apostille or attestation process can begin.
-Skipping notarization or using the wrong format can lead to rejection at the state or MEA stage.
-DIDC ensures the notarization is completed correctly before the file moves forward.
+DIDC checks the format first so the document is not rejected at the state or MEA stage.

 Which Indian documents require HRD attestation before Apostille?

-Educational documents such as degree certificates, diplomas, mark sheets, and school leaving certificates typically require HRD or Home Department state-level attestation before the MEA can issue the Apostille.
-This step verifies the document's authenticity at the issuing institution or state authority level.
+Educational documents such as degree certificates, diplomas, mark sheets, and school leaving certificates commonly require HRD or Home Department attestation before the MEA can issue the Apostille.

 How long does Apostille take for Indian documents?

-The typical turnaround for the full Apostille chain — including notarization, state authentication, and MEA Apostille — is around 4 to 5 business days with DIDC (some attestations may need extra time based on the process involved).
-Timelines can vary depending on the document type, issuing state, and current MEA processing volume.
+The full Apostille chain often takes around 4 to 5 business days with DIDC, although some documents need extra time depending on the issuing state, document type, and current government processing load.

 Can I get Apostille for documents issued from any Indian state?